WallStreetMojo

 Journal Entries of Stock Premium 1-4

-An important point to be noted here is that in case any advance amount was received during the application, such money should be adjusted towards the share allotment account.
+An important point to be noted here is that if any advance amount was received during the application, such money should be adjusted towards the share allotment account.
 However, firstly the advance money should be adjusted against the nominal value of shares, and if any balance remains, it shall be adjusted against the securities premium account.

 The account is listed on the equity section of the balance sheet and just below the common stock account.